shakebugs/shake-docs/docs/ios/users/chat.md

 In order to be highly customizable and minimally intrusive to existing notification logic of host applications, Shake requires additional setup outlined in the below snippets.

-Use the `Shake.report(center: UNUserNotificationCenter ...)` methods to delegate the notification presentation logic to Shake."
+Use the `Shake.report(center: UNUserNotificationCenter ...)` methods to delegate the notification presentation logic to Shake.

 <Tabs
 groupId="ios"